ic-labs/django-icekit/docs/topics/workflow.md

 Admin filter attributes you can add to `list_filter`:

- * `workflow_steps__status` to show only items related to a workflow step with the given status, such as "Approved"
+ * `workflow_states__status` to show only items related to a workflow state with the given status, such as "Approved"
- * `workflow_steps__assigned_to` to show only items assigned to a user.
+ * `workflow_states__assigned_to` to show only items assigned to a user.

-NOTE: For these admin filters to work the relevant model must implement a `GenericRelation` field named `workflow_steps`, which is easiest to do by extending from `WorkflowStepMixin` as described above.
+NOTE: For these admin filters to work the relevant model must implement a `GenericRelation` field named `workflow_states`, which is easiest to do by extending from `WorkflowStateMixin` as described above.

-### WorkflowStepTabularInline
+### WorkflowStateTabularInline

-The `icekit.workflow.admin.WorkflowStepTabularInline` provides an inline for assigning and managing workflow step relationships with items in the Django admin.
+The `icekit.workflow.admin.WorkflowStateTabularInline` provides an inline for assigning and managing workflow state relationships with items in the Django admin.

 [publishing]: publishing.md